AWinterman/gist-put/README.md

 You'll love it, so why don't you npm install it:
 ```
-$ npm install git-put
+$ npm install gist-put
 ```

 If you ever decide you hate it, npm uninstall ftw!

 ```
-npm uninstall git-put
+npm uninstall gist-put
 ```

-And then find `git-put` among your [authorized apps](https://github.com/settings/applications) on github, and remove it from the list.
+And then find `gist-put` among your [authorized apps](https://github.com/settings/applications) on github, and remove it from the list.

 I guess I could provide a commandline argument for this last step...
 If this is